feldeh/price-prediction-api/README.md

-# Belgian Real Estate - Data Analysis / Visualisation
+# Belgian Real Estate - Machine Learning Project

 ## Project description

-This is the second stage of a larger project to create a Machine Learning (ML) model to predict sale prices of real estate properties in Belgium.
-The first stage of the project which consisted on building the dataset using a scraper can be viewed [here](https://github.com/feldeh/immoweb-scraper).
+This is the third stage of a larger project to create a Machine Learning (ML) model to predict sale prices of real estate properties in Belgium.
+The first stage of the project, which consisted of building the dataset using a scraper.
+The second stage involved data cleaning and analysis.

+In this stage, we are going to implement two types of machine learning models to predict property prices.
+These models are Linear Regression and XGBoost.

 ## Objective

-The main objective is to use our dataset to analyse the Belgian real estate market to find patterns and relationships in our data.
-In order to achieve that we will be using the [**pandas**](https://pandas.pydata.org/) python library for data manipulation and the [**seaborn**](https://seaborn.pydata.org/) library for data visualisation.
+The main objective is to use our cleaned dataset to train machine learning models that can accurately predict the sale prices of real estate properties in Belgium.

-### Data Cleaning

-The first step was to clean the dataset in order to improve the accurancy of our analysis.

-The data cleaning process involved the following:

-- Removing parameters that were irrelevant, contained constant value or had a small sample size.
-- Removing rows that contained missing values on the most important parameters such as `price` or `netHabitableSurface`.
-- Removing duplicates based on matching `latitude`, `longitude`, `price`, `street`, `postalCode` and `number`.
-- Imputing missing values to False for certain parameters such as `hasGarden`.

-The raw dataset contained 19980 rows and 52 columns, which was reduced to 15872 rows and 38 columns after the cleaning.

-### Data Analysis

-This part was centered around exploring the dataset by visualising the `price` correlations and the `price` distribution accross the different regions of Belgium after removing outliers.
-The visualisations and their interpretations can be consulted in [notebooks/data_analysis.ipynb](https://github.com/feldeh/immoweb-data-analysis/blob/main/notebooks/data_analysis.ipynb)
+## Methodology

+1. **Data Splitting**: We split the data into training and testing datasets for model evaluation.
+We also split the data based on the type of property (House or Apartment).

+2. **Feature Scaling**: We scale the features in the dataset using a MinMaxScaler to ensure that all features have the same scale.
+This improves the performance of our models.

+3. **Model Training**: We train a Linear Regression model and an XGBoost model on the training data.

+4. **Model Evaluation**: We evaluate the performance of our models on the testing data using Mean Squared Error (MSE) and model score (R^2).

 ## Installation